-Error class Message Description UNEXPECTED "CallBack: malformed command" Bad syntax from a user application such as utload or utidle. / read/0:" + ie Possible program error. / read/1: Exception Error encountered while reading messages from the DTU. / protocolError: Various protocol violations are reported with this message.
+Error class Message Description authentication module(s) loaded.
+Notification that authentication modules have loaded.
+DISCONNECT Normal notification of disconnection.
+UNEXPECTED "CallBack: malformed command" Bad syntax from a user application such as utload or utidle. / read/0:" + ie Possible program error. / read/1: Exception Error encountered while reading messages from the DTU. / protocolError: Various protocol violations are reported with this message.
 This is also a way for utauthd to force the DTU to reset.